 Charleston Travel Guide

-The city started as an important seaport serving the rice and cotton plantations throughout the region, and it was a major slave-trading centre with a third of America's slaves being bought and sold at the riverfront market.
-The Gullah culture of the islands (people of West African ancestry speaking a language based on English with elements from several African dialects) have a tangible presence here, especially at the Old City Market that vibrates with the humming of traditional spirituals, as basket ladies sell their hand-woven grass wares among the local vendors and iron makers, and the distinctive sound of the Gullah dialect fills the air.
+The city started as an important seaport serving the rice and cotton plantations throughout the region, and it was a major slave-trading centre with about a third of America's slaves being bought and sold at the riverfront market.
+The Gullah culture of the islands, populated by the ancestors of West African slaves, has a tangible presence here, especially at the Old City Market that vibrates with the humming of traditional spirituals, as basket ladies sell their hand-woven grass wares among the local vendors and iron makers, and the distinctive sound of the Gullah dialect fills the air.

 Become our Charleston Travel Expert

 We are looking for contributors for our Charleston travel guide.
 If you are a local, a regular traveller to Charleston or a travel professional with time to contribute and answer occasional forum questions, please contact us.